-Building a target profile will help you to develop your brand so that it appeals to your target customer.
-For example, if your target audience is young and vibrant then your brand could be funky, light-hearted, bold or colorful.
-If your brand is conservative, it won’t appeal to that audience and they will leave you in droves.
+Building a target persona profile will help you to develop your brand so that it appeals to your target customers.
+For example, if your target persona is young and vibrant then your brand could be funky, light-hearted, bold or colorful.
+If your brand is conservative, it won’t appeal to your typical audience and they will leave you in droves.

-A detailed target audience profile helps you understand your audience.
+A detailed target persona profile helps you understand your audience.
 It helps you to know what motivates them, their goals and pain points in relation to your business.
-Another way of getting to know what’s important to your target person is by asking them.
+Another way of getting to know what’s important to your target persona is by asking them.
 You could do this face to face, over the phone, or via social media.

 Once you know what motivates your target audience, work out ways that you can help them solve their problems or to achieve their goals.
 Helping others leads to trust!